Danxuan-Liu/diversification-code/Experiment_DUC2004/readme.txt

 ------------------------------------
 Original dataset:

-Now the file "data" and "DUC_2004" are empty.
-Download the original dataset and put it in file "DUC_2004".
+Create the empty folder "data" and "DUC_2004".
+Now the folder "data" and "DUC_2004" are empty.
+Download the original dataset and put it in folder "DUC_2004".

 ------------------------------------
 Operate dataset: